cosmos/ibc/spec/core/ics-004-channel-and-packet-semantics/README.md

 - Checks that the calling module owns the receiving port
 - Checks that the packet metadata matches the channel & connection information
 - Checks that the packet sequence is the next sequence the channel end expects to receive (for ordered and ordered_allow_timeout channels)
-- Checks that the timeout height has not yet passed
+- Checks that the timeout height and timestamp have not yet passed
 - Checks the inclusion proof of packet data commitment in the outgoing chain's state
 - Sets a store path to indicate that the packet has been received (unordered channels only)
 - Increments the packet receive sequence associated with the channel end (ordered and ordered_allow_timeout channels only)